aws-amplify/docs/js/datastore.md

 # Conflict Resolution

-When syncing with AWS AppSync, DataStore updates from multiple clients will converge by tracking object versions and adhiere to different conflict resolution strategies.
+When syncing with AWS AppSync, DataStore updates from multiple clients will converge by tracking object versions and adhere to different conflict resolution strategies.
 The default strategy is called *Automerge* where GraphQL type information on an object is inspected at runtime to perform merge operations.
 You can read more about this behavior and alternatives such as *Optimistic Concurrency* Control and *custom Lambda functions* in the [AWS AppSync documentation]().
 To update the conflict resolution strategies navigate into your project from a terminal and run `amplify update api` choosing *Yes* when prompted to change the conflict detection and conflict resolution strategies:

 ```sh
 amplify update api #Select GraphQL